derekjwilliams/react-query-notes/notes-frontend/README.md

 ## Some Sweet Notes on Tanstack Query

-Tanstach Query's QueryKeys is a hash of strings to identify objects in the system in our example 'notes' is a key in that hash.
+Tanstack Query's QueryKeys is a hash of strings to identify objects in the system in our example 'notes' is a key in that hash.
 All verbs (GET, POST, PUT) need to use the 'notes' key.
 This is used in the hook `useQuery`

 See https://tanstack.com/query/v4/docs/react/guides/query-keys